Share

 4. Build credit even without a credit card.

-Using a credit card responsibly is just one way to increase your credit score and bolster your financial health.
-But you don’t need a card to improve your credit history.
+Responsible credit card use is one way to increase your credit score you don’t need a card to improve your credit history.

-Other types of lending accounts—such as a car loan, mortgage, HELOC, or student loan—are also forms of credit, and in most cases, the way you use those accounts affects your credit score.
-If you don’t yet have a loan or line of credit, you can use what you do have with a bit of creativity.
+Other types of lending accounts – like a car loan, mortgage, HELOC, or student loan – are also forms of credit, and in most cases, the way you use those accounts affects your credit score.

 Building great credit may take time, but the path you take doesn’t have to be complicated.
 By following a few simple rules consistently, you can makeover your relationship with debt.
 When you do, you’ll pave the way to a financially healthy future.

-For access to additional financial education, for wherever you are on your financial journey, visit M&T Money Mentor.
+For more information on financial wellness and tips for building your credit score, wherever you are on your financial journey, visit our Financial Education Center.

-This article is for informational purposes only.
+This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 Please consult with the professionals of your choice to discuss your situation.

 All M&T loans and lines of credit are subject to an application and credit approval.